huhell/AnalysisTelescopeData/README.md

 I use public raw data from the Kepler space telescope, which observed the transit of the exoplanet HAT-P-7b in front of its host star.
 The data can be found and downloaded at: https://archive.stsci.edu/kepler/data_search/search.php

 I show here how to extract, clean, and eventually analyze the data to estimate basic planetary parameters.
-The targeted data is a time series of stellar flux measurements as the planet passes in front of its star.
+The targeted dataset is a time series of stellar flux measurements as the planet passes in front of its star.
 The procedure thus involves data analysis and modeling.

 ## Files and requirements